 But amidst the preparations, you won’t be getting enough time to practice all the time.
 But see to it that you rehearse with your significant other and parents whenever there’s time.
 A day before your wedding, have a final rehearsal as well.

-Let the choreography be easy to memorize that doesn’t require too much effort from your part and something that can be done easily.
-Not all who perform are a great dancer or will be confident enough to step to the beats of the song in front of a soiree.
+Let the choreography be easy to memorize doesn’t require too much effort on your part and is something that can be done easily.
+Not all who perform are great dancers or will be confident enough to step to the beats of the song in front of a soiree.
 Basically, this is something of immense importance and should top the checklist of your wedding dance planning.

 If you’ve plans to hire a choreographer then start the lookout only after setting aside a specific budget for him/her.
 But if you don’t have a budget as such, then hiring one isn’t required.
 If you feel like there’s someone who can deal with the choreography part then give them a chance and plan the performance.

 The choice of wedding dance songs is a lot more imperative than the choreography itself.
 Even if you’ve gone wrong with the steps or can’t dance the way you intended, the wedding song to which you’re stepping keeps the party going and jazz up the vibe.

 Equally important is the type of song and the one who is dancing.
 So choose the song that suits the person the most.
 If you’ve gone wrong with choosing the right song, then the whole effort will be in vain.

 On your big day, your near and dear will be there and at that point never be nervous and so enjoy performing instead of getting worried about the steps.
 Your dance will turn out to be a hit, as long as you smile all throughout the performance and have fun along the way.

 An Indian wedding is incomplete without dance performances.
 What everyone awaits is the moment when the music rumbles over the dance floor and everyone gets into the groove to shake their legs.
 Attendees irrespective of age, from the young to the old equally enjoy stepping to the beats of the song.
 But dances vary from region and also religion.